MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-dynamics-365-ai-sales.md

 > [!NOTE]
 > For more information about Who knows whom, see [Get introduced to lead](../sales/who-knows-whom.md).

-## Preview: Configure Predictive forecast
+## Preview: Configure Predictive forecasting

 Predictive forecast helps sales managers make timely decisions in generating revenue by viewing the predictive forecast report.
 The report displays the predictive forecasting revenue against the actual revenue that is generated based on the historical opportunities.